qrpaper/qrpaper/README.md

 # qrpaper

 ## Slogan
-Salute to Satoshi, every project should inscribe WhitePaper on Bitcoin.
+Salute to Satoshi, qrpaper makes Bitcoin great forever !!!

 ## Features
 1. This is a Bitcoin-native NFT, distinct from other PFP projects that are copied from Ethereum.